Are You Prepared for a Severe Storm?

-Whether or not you live in an area that is prone to severe storms, it is crucial to prepare for the worst.
+Whether or not you live in an area prone to severe storms, it is crucial to prepare for the worst.
 A severe storm can be devastating, causing injury and significant property damage.
-Several recent storms were seemingly more severe than ever, resulting in lives that were negatively affected for years.
-With proper planning and an emergency preparedness plan, you and your family can take steps to secure your lives when the unthinkable strikes.
+Unfortunately, several recent storms were seemingly more severe than ever, resulting in lives that were negatively affected for years.
+However, with a proper emergency preparedness plan, you and your family can take steps to secure your lives when the unthinkable strikes.

 By Bradley Davis | DisasterWeb.net